top of page

 3:2 But the great mercy of the Lord had pity on thee and thy family, and will strengthen thee, and establish thee in His glory.
 Only be not thou careless, but take courage, and strengthen thy family.
 For as the smith hammering his work conquers the task which he wills, so also doth righteous discourse repeated daily conquer all evil.
 Cease not therefore to reprove thy children; for I know that if they shall repent with all their heart, they shall be written in the books of life with the saints."

-• The responsibility starts with the fathers to set the example for the family that he may teach his wife by his actions that she may learn to walk according to the faith setting an example herself as well.
-Then she can raise up their children in the instruction of the Lord as did Rachel and Leah build up the house of Israel. {Ruth4:12} Together as one unit in agreement, the parents can guide their household unto righteousness.
+• The responsibility starts with the fathers to set the example for the family that he may teach his wife by his actions that she may learn to walk according to the faith, and also strengthening her with righteous discourse in due season so that she may be after his mind to go in the ways of Alahayim as he would have her to so that she may be setting an example herself as well for the household.
+Then she can raise up their children in the instruction of the Lord as did Rachel and Leah built up the house of Israel. {Ruth4:12}

 And let us teach ourselves first to walk according to the commandments of Ahayah; and then your wives to walk likewise according to the faith that is given to them' in charity, and purity; loving their own husbands with all sincerity, and all others alike with all temperance; and to bring up their children in the instruction and fear of the Lord.